Vahila/jenkins-matlab-plugin/README.md

-#  ANNOUNCEMENT: Repository is archived
+# Archived Repository Notice

+> **⚠️ Announcement:**
-## This repository has been archived and is no longer maintained.
-To access the latest plugin features or to report any issues, please visit the jenkinsci/matlab-plugin repository.
+> This repository has been archived and is no longer maintained.
+To access the latest plugin features or to report any issues, please visit the [jenkinsci/matlab-plugin](https://github.com/jenkinsci/matlab-plugin) repository.

 # Continuous Integration with MATLAB on Jenkins